 We dispose of ozone-depleting substances in an appropriate manner.
-The volume of specified halons used in our fire extinguishing equipment in fiscal 2015 was approximately 143 tons, roughly the same as in the previous fiscal year.
-Meanwhile, the volume of specified Freon gas (CFCs) used in our air-conditioning equipment in fiscal 2015 was up 2 tons from the preceding fiscal year to approximately 277 tons.
+The volume of specified halons used in our fire extinguishing equipment in fiscal 2016 was approximately 143 tons, roughly the same as in the previous fiscal year.
+Meanwhile, the volume of specified Freon gas (CFCs) used in our air-conditioning equipment in fiscal 2016 was down by around 1 ton from the preceding fiscal year, to approximately 276 tons.